 The art of “brunching” is a rite of passage in Sydney.
-From poached eggs to waffles, loaded croissants and brekkie burgers, the people of Sydney are a sucker for a good mid-morning feast.
+From poached eggs to waffles, loaded croissants, and brekkie burgers, the people of Sydney are a sucker for a good mid-morning feast.

 Three Blue Ducks

 Bronte and Rosebery

 An easy pick for the top spot on this list, The Ducks has a strong reputation for dishing out some of Sydney's best brunch.
-An icon on their all-day breakfast menu has to be the corn fritters, served with guacamole, fermented cabbage, jalapeno, herb salad, labneh and poached eggs.
+An icon on their all-day breakfast menu has to be the corn fritters, served with guacamole, fermented cabbage, jalapeno, herb salad, labneh, and poached eggs.
 Throw in a lychee mimosa or a spicy Bloody Mary, and trust us—you're in heaven.